YNWA is number one

 Four for Fred

 1914 - Fred Pagnam scored four goals as we thumped Tottenham Hotspur 7-2 in our First Division encounter at Anfield.
-Jackie Sheldon added a brace, with our scoring completed by William Banks.
+Jackie Sheldon added a brace, with our scoring completed by Billy Banks.
 This was Spurs’ hundredth League defeat as they reached a century of away games in the League.

 We have also twice visited White Hart Lane on this day in history, losing on both occasions.